Cyclooxygenase: Classical NSAIDs

 The main COX inhibitors are the non-steroidal anti-inflammatory drugs.

 The classical COX inhibitors are not selective and inhibit all types of COX.
 The resulting inhibition of prostaglandin and thromboxane synthesis has the effect of reduced inflammation, as well as antipyretic, antithrombotic and analgesic effects.
 The most frequent adverse effect of NSAIDs is irritation of the gastric mucosa as prostaglandins normally have a protective role in the gastrointestinal tract.
 Some NSAIDs are also acidic which may cause additional damage to the gastrointestinal tract.

 Newer NSAIDs

 Selectivity for COX-2 is the main feature of celecoxib, etoricoxib, and other members of this drug class.
-Because COX-2 is usually specific to inflamed tissue, there is much less gastric irritation associated with COX-2 inhibitors, with a decreased risk of peptic ulceration.
-The selectivity of COX-2 does not seem to negate other side-effects of NSAIDs, most notably an increased risk of kidney failure, and there is evidence that indicates an increase in the risk of heart attack, thrombosis, and stroke through an increase of thromboxane unbalanced by prostacyclin (which is reduced by COX-2 inhibition).
+Since COX-2 is mostly specific to inflammed tissue, selective COX-2 inhibitors avoid irritating the COX-1 enzymes of stomach lining and reduce peptic ulcers.
+However, selective COX-2 inhibitors reduce the platelet inhibitor prostacyclin, allowing COX-1 enzymes to excessively produce thromboxane lipids.
+Thus, selective COX-2 inhibitors raise the risk of blood clotting, resulting in kidney failure, heart attack, thrombosis, and stroke.
 Rofecoxib (brand name Vioxx) was withdrawn in 2004 because of such concerns.
-Some other COX-2 selective NSAIDs, such as celecoxib, and etoricoxib, are still on the market.
+Some other COX-2 selective NSAIDs, such as celecoxib and etoricoxib, are still on the market.